-Innovations in Pharmaceutical Innovation A blog/ part-work from Mike Rea, CEO of IDEA Pharma, exploring pharmaceutical innovation in general, and more specifically the approach to using the learning process for competitive advantage
+Innovations in Pharmaceutical Innovation A blog/ part-work from Mike Rea, exploring pharmaceutical innovation in general, and more specifically the approach to using the learning process for competitive advantage

 | Platform | Pricing | Only free issues | Publishes | Twice weekly | |